Important information for students going on an exchange.

 Students who are going on an exchange should register in the Norwegian Ministry of Foreign Affairs' travel Information portal.

 Most of our partners in Europe and the Nordic countries participate in the Erasmus+ program.
-You do not pay to apply for admission to our partner institutions, there is no tuition fee, and you will receive a scholarship for the period you are on exchange.
-If the exchange is canceled prior to the exchange, there will therefore be no costs associated with such an application.
-If you have to cancel your stay, the cost of, for example, repatriation will not be as great as if you, for example, were to travel home from the United States.
+You do not pay to apply for admission to our partner institutions, there is no tuition fee, and you will receive a grant for the exchange period.
+If the exchange is cancelled, there will be few or no costs associated with your application.
+If you have to cancel your stay, the cost of, for example, repatriation will not be as great as if you were to travel home from Australia or the United States.